Windsor Republicans

 Picture

-Existing medians are going to be shortened to create new turning lanes, new medians will be added down the center of Broad Street, bumpouts are going to be placed on the intersection corners, and bike lanes will be added to both sides of Broad Street in between the moving traffic and the parking spaces.
+The current four lanes of traffic on Broad Street will be reduced to one lane of travel in each direction.
+Existing medians are going to be shortened to create new turning lanes, new medians will be added down the center of Broad Street, bumpouts are going to be placed on some of the intersection corners, and bike lanes will be added to both sides of Broad Street.
+On the west side of Broad Street the bike lane will be located in between the southbound moving traffic and the parking spaces.
 The alleyways in between the buildings on the far north end of Broad Street that permit access to the parking lot behind them will be closed.
 Parallel parking spaces will line the west side of Broad Street down to Sycamore Street and there will be new parallel parking spaces near Saint Gabriel Church on the east side of Broad Street.
 The total number of on street parking spaces is 35.
 Some of the new parking spaces on the west side of Broad Street will be paved with brick.
+There will be no parking spaces on the west side of the Town Green.
+(Which is the northbound, east side of Broad Street.)
+Easily dropping off passengers, tents, or equipment for events like the Chili Challenge along that side of the Town Green will be impacted with the narrowing of the road and the addition of the bike lane.
+Food trucks will no longer be able to park along there during certain events either.
+Blocking a dedicated bike lane is against the law in CT and people who do are subject to fines and liability.

 Line striping, median maintenance, and snow removal from the parking spaces will be the responsibility of the Town.
 Since Broad Street is a state highway, they are responsible for plowing the snow from the main thoroughfare.
 The CT DOT has approved modifying instead of replacing the traffic lights.